How to spot untrustworthy resources on the Maya

 All this was likely exacerbated by political and economical changes in Central Mexico.

-So, very much like the French did not disappear after the French Revolution, although they stopped building castles and some big political, economical and cultural changes occurred in the French society, the Maya did not mysteriously disappear around the 10th century.
+So, very much like the French did not disappear after the French Revolution, although they stopped building castles and political, economical and cultural changes occurred in the French society, the Maya did not mysteriously disappear around the 10th century.

 6. The Maya are portrayed as blood-thirsty sacrifice-loving psychos